 Heading downtown to explore new places.

-Or if you're into technology, including RF circuits, semiconductor devices, protein synthesis, vacuum systems, nanofabrication, feedback control, precision sensing, hardware hacking, etc.. even better if you have hands-on experience.
+It's a plus if you're into technology, including RF circuits, semiconductor devices, protein synthesis, vacuum systems, nanofabrication, feedback control, precision sensing, hardware hacking, etc.. even better if you have hands-on experience.